 .
 After we had dinner at the most ordinary Italian Restaurant “La Residenza”, my efforts to have a perfect rural evening, were successful: We ended up at the local place-to-be, the OrangeBar, where the village youth – ten storybook-chavs and both the boredom and suspicion on their faces – gathered for a label night (which was in fact, an astonishingly good one-man-show of a local DJ).

 I ordered a Sex on the Beach.
 The cocktail was ordinary, but the night was perfect.
-I had bonded.
+I had arrived.